JWock82/Pynite/README.md

 * sympy: Only needed if you want to view the derivations used to build PyNite.

 # What's New?
+v0.0.55 (pre-release)
+* Added stiffness modification factors for rectangular plate and quarilateral elements.
+Orthotropic in-plane behavior can now be modeled.
+This can be used to model the cracked stiffness of concrete and masonry for in-plane loads.
+Exercise caution when using this feature.
+These factors only apply to in-plane stiffnesses in the element's local x and y directions.
+Out-of-plane stiffnesses are not modified.
+Ensure element local axes are aligned to the directions you want to apply the stiffness modifications to.
+* The arguments for many methods relating to rect plates and quads have been reorganized with the addition of the stiffness modification factors.
+With this update any plate/quad models you have will likely need to be updated.
+* Improved docstrings for plates and quads.

 v0.0.54
 * Bug fix for member point loads applied in a global direction.
 They were overiding the member end forces due to an ambiguous variable name.